samuel-jimenez/GramEditor/docs/src/debugger.md

   {
     // The label for the debug configuration and used to identify the debug session inside the debug panel & new process modal
     "label": "Example Start debugger config",
-    // The debug adapter that Tehanu should use to debug the program "adapter": "Example adapter name",
+    // The debug adapter that Gram should use to debug the program "adapter": "Example adapter name",
     // Request:
-    //  - launch: Tehanu will launch the program if specified, or show a debug terminal with the right configuration
+    //  - launch: Gram will launch the program if specified, or show a debug terminal with the right configuration
-    //  - attach: Tehanu will attach to a running program to debug it, or when the process_id is not specified, will show a process picker (only supported for node currently)
+    //  - attach: Gram will attach to a running program to debug it, or when the process_id is not specified, will show a process picker (only supported for node currently)
     "request": "launch",
     // The program to debug.
 This field supports path resolution with ~ or . symbols.
     "program": "path_to_program",
-    // cwd: defaults to the current working directory of your project ($TEHANU_WORKTREE_ROOT) "cwd": "$TEHANU_WORKTREE_ROOT"
+    // cwd: defaults to the current working directory of your project ($GRAM_WORKTREE_ROOT) "cwd": "$GRAM_WORKTREE_ROOT"
   }
 ]
 ```